 Back then, apple cider was not the sweet, non-alcoholic drink we now recognize, but a much boozier version.
 The first settlers of New England found growing apples much easier then growing grain for beer, so cider became the popular beverage and in fact was safer to drink than much of the available water, full of nutrition needed to get them through the harsh winters.
 They even brewed a lower alcoholic cider for children.

 Nowadays, fresh local apple cider is a treat we can enjoy all winter long.
-Our Bennett's Sweet Apple Cider is made from Ontario apples, pressed in their cider mill and flash pasteurized.
+Our local Hall's Apple Market Sweet Apple Cider is made from Ontario apples, pressed in their cider mill and flash pasteurized.
 You can drink it fresh and cold from the fridge, or mull it into a warm winter beverage.

-Mulled Cider: Heat 2 litres Bennett's apple cider to just below boiling with 3 Cha's Organics real cinnamon sticks, half an orange sliced, 10 to 15 whole cloves, and 1 tsp allspice.
+Mulled Cider: Heat 2 litres Hall's apple cider to just below boiling with 3 Cha's Organics real cinnamon sticks, half an orange, sliced, 10 to 15 whole cloves, and 1 tsp allspice.
 Cover and simmer for 2 hours, strain to remove spices and serve in mugs.
 You can also heat cider in your slow cooker, on low for 4 - 6 hours.

 Variations on spices: 2 - 4 cardamom pods or star anise.